 Then they came to the second village.
 “How terrible”, the villagers called out, “forcing an old man to walk while the young man takes it easy.
 The old man should ride!”
 So the father and son swapped places.

 At the next village they again found themselves the object of ridicule.
 “Idiots!” the people cried.
 “You should both be riding the donkey!”
 So they both got on the donkey.

 But at the next village the people threw stones.
 “You should be ashamed of yourselves!” they shouted, “crushing that poor animal!
 You should carry the donkey, not the other way around!”

 You can probably see where this is going.
 At the next village the people told them they should stop carrying the donkey and simply walk to market.
 So they did.

-Shoulds and expectations are one of the eight types of ‘mis-blinks’ (or mistaken blink-of-an-eye assumptions) that we can all too easily make during a time of churning.
+Shoulds are just one of the eight types of mistaken assumption (or mis-blinks) that we can easily make in a time of churning.
 Spotting them is the first step to finding a better alternative.
-And then (as Abraham Lincoln told us) to avoid them you need to know what your true priorities are and why they matter to you.
+Then you will know how to get to your market faster, in your own way, and without a sore back.